teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 ## Date of First Use

-At this page you will describe your specimen image and enter your date of first use of the trademark.
+At this page you will enter the "date of first use" and describe the specimen image that was just uploaded.

 <a href="/images/tm-app/11-date-of-first-use.png"><img src="/images/tm-app/11-date-of-first-use.png" ></a>

-Next, you will enter a written description of the specimen image you just uploaded.
+First, write a short description of the specimen image you just uploaded.
 The description can be something simple like "photo of product showing mark on tag."

-Then you will input your "date of first use" of the trademark.
-There are two dates - first use *in commerce*, and first use *anywhere*.
+Next, enter the "date of first use" of the trademark.
+See [TMEP 903 for details on the "Dates of Use."](tmep/tmep-0900.html#TMEP-900d1e225) There are two dates - first use *in commerce*, and first use *anywhere*.
 It's critical that you get the date of first use in commerce correct.
 If you don't know the exact launch date, input the month and year.

 For goods in the same class, you can assign filing bases in a batch.
 If the goods are in different classes, each class needs to be assigned a filing basis separately.